Ladvien/ladvien.github.io/_posts/2020-06-15-arduino-nano-33-bluetooth-low-energy-setup.md

 ```

 ### Loop()
-The mainly loop is pretty straightfoward.
+The mainly loop is pretty straightforward.
 It grabs a reference to the `central` property from the `BLE` object.
 It checks if `central` exists and then it checks if `central` is connected`.
 If it is, it calls the `connectedLight()` which will cause the green LED to come on, letting us know the hardware has made a connection.

 Then, it checks if there are data in the `sampleBuffer` array, if so, it writes them to the `txChar`.
 After it has written all data, it resets the `samplesRead` variable to `0`.

-Lastly, if the device is not connected or not intialized, the loop turns on the disconnected light by calling `disconnectedLight()`.
+Lastly, if the device is not connected or not initialized, the loop turns on the disconnected light by calling `disconnectedLight()`.
 ```cpp
 void loop()
 {